Blog

 Conclusion

 I’m not there yet.
 I’m just starting my journey and taking the first steps, but I’m starting to realize I can move away from my cocoon of safety; that just because it’s safe, doesn’t mean that it’s safe for my integrity, at least to myself, that it’s safe for my peace of mind, that it’s safe for who and what I want to evolve into.
 That I don’t have to sacrifice my soul to be what other people want me to be.
 I can take the first steps and then another, then another.
 I can resurrect from fear to action.
 And the first thing I want to do is write and write a lot.
 I can get out of my cocoon.
 I believe I’m past the first cocoon.
+Resurrection as rebirth isn’t a destination—it’s a journey of continuous transformation.

 0 Comments